 You can also expand the memory by using a micro SD card.
 Since the file size of the photos is so small (approximately 2MB each), you’d only need a small-capacity memory card.

-A micro-USB cable is included with the VTech Kidizoom Selfie Cam, but if you purchase this micro SD card, it’ll come with an SD card adapter meaning that you can read it using a regular memory card reader, or the slot in your Macbook.
+A micro-USB cable is included with the VTech Kidizoom Selfie Cam, but if you purchase this micro SD card, it’ll come with an SD card adapter meaning that you can read it using a regular memory card reader like these ones, or the slot in your Macbook.